Pennsylvania Dutch Country

 We’ll end the evening with dinner at the home of an Amish family, who welcome questions and a chance to tell us about their fascinating lives.
 We will have the unique opportunity to sample many of the traditional foods that the family has spent the day preparing.
 47 miles.

 DAY 4: Today’s ride takes us on quiet roads through rolling farmland.
 We’ll have a picnic lunch in Terre Hill and then finish the day in Ephrata, home of the Green Dragon Farmers Market.
 Local growers, merchants and craftsmen have gathered here every Friday since 1932 to sell their wares.
+40 miles.

 DAY 5: We will bike to Lititz in plenty of time to stroll down the streets that look as if they came straight from a Norman Rockwell painting.
 Founded by the Moravians 250 years ago, Lititz is home to the Sturgis Pretzel House – America’s first pretzel baker.
 Pennsylvania Dutch pretzels are still baked in its 150-year-old ovens.
 After trying your hand at twisting a pretzel, you can stop at the Wilbur Chocolate Factory and Museum, which produces more than 170 million pounds of chocolate every year.
 38 miles.